 While Bangla road gets closed for traffic after sundown, this is the time Bangla road becomes alive.
 Especially, the street is packed with bars.
 There are street entertainers as well as good beer!
 What more do you need to have a good time?
 To sum up, it’s a fun road filled with busy people bustling.

 29. Phuket Elephant Sanctuary – Discover Your Love for Elephants

 Indeed, Phuket is a sanctuary for many animals.
 The elephant sanctuary promotes a friendly environment for animals and also will educate you on elephants.
-Although many places in Thailand have offers to ride an elephant, the Phuket Elephant Sanctuary does not.
-They actually act as a savior of the elephants.
-Some of the staff are even friends with the elephants!
+Although many places in Thailand have offered to ride an elephant, the Phuket Elephant Sanctuary does not.
+They act as a savior of the elephants.
+Some of the staff are even friends with elephants!